Netherlands in the Eurovision Song Contest 1978

 The Netherlands was represented at the Eurovision Song Contest 1978 with the song 't Is OK", composed by Eddy Ouwens, with lyrics by Toon Gispen and Dick Kooiman, and performed by the band Harmony.
 The Dutch participating broadcaster, Nederlandse Omroep Stichting (NOS), selected its entry through a national final.

 Before Eurovision

 Nationaal Songfestival 1978

 The final was held at the Congresgebouw in The Hague, hosted by Willem Duys.
-Four acts took part, each performing two songs each.
+Four acts took part, each performing two songs.
 The voting was by 10-member juries in the eleven Dutch provinces, with an additional jury made up of ten former Dutch Eurovision participants (Teddy Scholten, Greetje Kauffeld, De Spelbrekers, Conny Vandenbos, Lenny Kuhr, Maggie MacNeal, Getty Kaspers of Teach-In, Sandra Reemer, and Heddy Lester).
-Each juror awarded one point to his/her favourite song, with 120 points available in total.
+Each juror awarded one point to their favourite song, with 120 points available in total.
 After a rather confused voting procedure (during which the juries in Gelderland and South Holland originally tried to award more than 10 points apiece), 't Is OK" emerged the winner by a 12-point margin.